 Need tips for bank exams?
 Here are some tips to clear bank exams for the IBPS PO prelim exams.
 Before you attempt the banking exams, a clear idea of the structure of the exam is important.

 - Total marks out of 100

 - There’s a negative marking for each wrong answer

 - The penalty for each incorrect answer is 1/4th of the marks allotted to that question

 - Based on the result of the prelims, candidates clearing the declared cutoff are eligible to appear in the main exam on 28th Nov 2020.

 The last 24 hours before your SBI bank exams can be very stressful.
 You may be worrying that you have not done enough revision even though you have the best books for bank exams, or that you won’t remember what you have learned.

-The more you practice and take mock tests your confidence will grow and you’ll feel positive and ready to appear for the banking exams.
+The more you practice and take free online tests for bank exams, your confidence will grow and you’ll feel positive and ready to appear for the banking exams.